solid/team/tasks/solid-project-content-pass.md

 ## Responsibilities

-An assessment of SolidProject.org is performmed the team presents the findings to the Solid Team.
+The Task Force performs an assessment of SolidProject.org and presents the findings to the Solid Team.
 With the team's approval, the updates are done.

-## Task Members
+## Task Force Members

 * Kay Kim
 * Kyra Assaad